gohugoio/hugo/content/en/templates/internal.md

 ### Use the Twitter Cards Template

-To add Twitter card metadata, include the following line between the `<head>` tags in your templates:
+To add Twitter card metadata, include the following line immediately after the `<head>` element in your templates:

 ```
 {{ template "_internal/twitter_cards.html" . }}